joyadauche/algorithms-and-datastructures/README.md

 # Algorithms and Data structures

-Algorithms and data structures using python explained clearly.
+Algorithms and Data Structures using python explained clearly.